Saulo-Fonseca/Codifier/README.md

 Here you can find a paper describing my work and the source code of the project.

 Please compile it using C++11.
 Compile on unix/linux systems by running "make".

+In the file **Paper.pdf** you can find a detailed description of the concept.